fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

  2. Get feedback from Datastewards and 4TU.Research.Data community
  3. Use a Proof of Concept to implement FAIR Data in the publication workflow in a newly launched OA journal

-**Long term tasks**
+**Long term steps**
+1. use Github more often in my future projects with my colleagues
-1. Revise publishing workflow if needed
+2. Revise publishing workflow if needed
-2. Assess the Proof Of Concept and if successfull apply to other journals
+3. Assess the Proof Of Concept and if successfull apply to other journals
-3. Create a guide for journals users
+4. Create a guide for journals users
-4. Make visuals to highlight benefits of FAIR Data for journals users in open publishing
+5. Make visuals to highlight benefits of FAIR Data for journals users in open publishing
-5. Adapt the above for open books and open textbooks
+6. Adapt the above for open books and open textbooks

 **Stay connected**
 I would love to give back to OLS by staying connect with OLS community and members.
-I could in firts instance come back as an expert.
+I could in first instance come back as an expert.

 ## Lessons Learned ##
 Working open requires a change of mindset
 Community is willing to help
-POF and minimum viable product are enough to get a project going
+POF and minimum viable product are enough to get a project going how to use ope sources tols instad of the proproetry tools Github

 ### Acknowledgements ###
 I would like to thank my two mentors Arielle Bennet and Julien Colomb for dedicating their time to this project and for their valuable guidance.
 I also would like to thank experts Patricia Herterich, Sara Elgebali and Jez Cope for their advice and for taking the time to talk to me.
 Finally I am grateful to the entire OLS team for setting this fantastic program and a special thnak to Emmy Tsang for convincing to join OLS-5.